DRXD1000/Route0x/samples/README.md

 ## Details on using Route0x different nuanced routing requirements

-FAQs:
-1. `train/eval/test` csvs expect two columns `text` and `label`.
-2. All generated synthetic queries will be in the folder `generated_datasets`
-3. `min_samples` signifies the no of samples per route expected for training and defaults to 12.
-4. `samples_per_route` signifies how many synthetic samples to be generated per route.
-4. routebuilder obj method show_defaults() prints all defaults.

 | Scenario | Link |
 |---------------|----------|
 |Get me started | [Snippet](#get-me-started) |